toolbarthomas/harbor/README.md

 The assets are processed on a very basic level, stylesheets can be compiled with the included compiler and Babel will transform the defined javascript files to enable JS compatibility for older browsers.

-It is optional to use the bundled workers but they ensure that they work correctly within Drupal and your styleguide.
-It is possible to include other frameworks within the environment by simply adding it within a compatible theme library configuration.
+It is optional to use the bundled workers but this ensures that everything works correctly within Drupal and your styleguide environment.
+It is also possible to include other frameworks within the environment by simply adding it within a compatible theme library configuration.

 [Get more information](./TIPS.md) for implementing Harbor in your current Drupal environment.